SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/CPP/Face_detection.md

 ### This lab will be laid out as follows:
 -	Include the required header files.
-- 	Define class and required methods for our application development.
 -	Capture video frames using OpenCV API.
 -	Load in inference engine plugins.
 -	Load in pre-trained optimized Face Detection model.